jayxwoo/test_1_clothing-retail_react-js_moustache/README.md

 - App.scss is used as _base.scss.
 - index.scss is used as css reset.
 - Alert message UI could have improved if there was more time.
-- Form element could have been a better option for adding items cart, and use input:radio for the size selections.
+- Form element could have been a better option for adding an item to the cart, and use input:radio for the size selections.